Lambda123Design/GenAI-Skills/README.md

 **Once we invoke it, it will invoke the entire answer**

 ### If we just print "response", it will have "Input", "Context", "Document", "Answer"; It will all be in the prompt template where we have created this Context

+**P) GenAI Application using Ollama**

+### from langchain_community.llms import Ollama

+## Langsmith Tracking

+os.environ["LANGCHAIN_API_KEY"]=os.getenv("LANGCHAIN_API_KEY")

+os.environ["LANGCHAIN_TRACING_V2"]="true"

+os.environ["LANGCHAIN_PROJECT"]=os.getenv("LANGCHAIN_PROJECT")

+**Steps:**

+1. Installed Stremlit for the frontend

+Need to go inside "cd 1.2-ollama" and then run "streamlit run app.py" in command prompt to see the Streamlit Frontend

+2. from langchain_core.prompts import ChatPromptTemplate - Used to create our own Chat Prompt Template, which we want these Open Source Models to do, we can define using this

+3. from langchain_core.output_parsers import StrOutputParser - Creating an StringOutput Parser

+4. Defining our Prompt Template, which we want our AI Assitant to do:

+prompt=ChatPromptTemplate.from_messages(
+    [
+        ("system","You are a helpful assistant.
+Please respond to the question asked"), ("user","Question:{question}")
+    ]
+)

+5. Defining the Streamlit Framework:

+st.title("Langchain Demo With Gemma Model")

+input_text=st.text_input("What question you have in mind?")

+6. Defining Ollama Gemma Model:

+llm=Ollama(model="gemma:2b")

+output_parser=StrOutputParser()

+chain=prompt|llm|output_parser

+7. If Input is given and pressed on Enter, take that particular chain and Invoke the chain by giving the question parameter; Later we wrote that response into our system

+if input_text:
+    st.write(chain.invoke({"question":input_text}))

+###8.
+We are tracking it also in LangSmith